JakeWillMoran/Cyclistic_Bike_Share/README.md

 Moreno has set a clear goal: Design marketing strategies aimed at **converting casual riders into annual members**.
 In order to do that, however, the team needs to better understand how annual members and casual riders differ, why casual riders would buy a membership, and how digital media could affect their marketing tactics.
 Moreno and her team are interested in analyzing the Cyclistic historical bike trip data to identify trends.

-\* *Cyclistic Bike Share is a fictional company, and all associated data has been produced by Google, through the [Google Data Analytics Professional Certificate]([https://www.google.com](https://www.coursera.org/professional-certificates/google-data-analytics)).
+\* *Cyclistic Bike Share is a fictional company, and all associated data has been produced by Google, through the [Google Data Analytics Professional Certificate](https://www.coursera.org/professional-certificates/google-data-analytics).
 The use of this data and subsequent analysis is to serve as an exercise for data analysis. <ins>Moreover, the purpose of this project isn't to display perfect analysis, but to highlight my analytical and technical skills, and my logical way of thinking</ins>* \*

-### <ins>The Goal</ins>
-#### Uncover trends in bike use between members and casual riders, and propose marketing strategies.
+# The Task
+#### 1. How do annual members and casual riders use Cyclistic bikes differently?
+#### 2. Why would casual riders buy Cyclistic annual memberships?
+#### 3. How can Cyclistic use digital media to influence casual riders to become members?

 # Preparation
 `12 raw data files` were provied: one for each month in 2023.